 - Walking south with fall colors on the second half of your hike in late September and October.

 - Trees will be bare by end of October except at the lowest elevations, making the forest less interesting but opening up more views

 - Companionship with early northbounders the first half, then finishing with southbounders.

 - Cold nights and cold-weather gear needed starting in October, with the possibility of snow or ice starting at the end of October, especially in the Smokies.

-- November is consistently cold (at times, temperatures may stay below freezing for multiple days) with rapidly shortening daylight hours and light snowfall a possibility.
+- November is often consistently cold (at times, temperatures may stay below freezing for multiple days) with rapidly shortening daylight hours and light snowfall a possibility.
 In high mountains,

 - December is even colder, the chance of deeper snow is greater, and nights are very long.